East Branch Saucon Creek

 East Branch Saucon Creek (also known as Laubachs Creek) is a tributary of Saucon Creek in Northampton County, Pennsylvania, in the United States.
 It is approximately 5.9 mi long and flows through Lower Saucon Township and Bethlehem.

 The watershed of the creek has an area of 10.3 sqmi.
 A reach of the creek is designated as an impaired waterbody.
 However, the upper reaches are relatively unimpacted by development and the wetlands at its headwaters are designated as Exceptional Value and are home to numerous amphibians.
 The creek is also inhabited by wild trout.

 Pioneers reached the area in the vicinity of East Branch Saucon Creek as early as the 1730s.
-More recently, Bethlehem Steel had a property in the watershed.
-A number of bridges have also been constructed over the creek, and it once had a dam, but it was removed for safety reasons.
+More recently, Bethlehem Steel, the nation's second-largest steel manufacturer for much of the 20th century, owned a property in the watershed.
+Several bridges have constructed over the creek, and it once had a dam, but it was removed for safety reasons.

 Course

-East Branch Saucon Creek begins in a pond in Lower Saucon Township near the Northampton/Bucks county line.
+East Branch Saucon Creek begins in a pond in Lower Saucon Township near the Northampton County border with Bucks County.
 It flows northwest for several tenths of a mile before turning north and passing through a pond.
 After a few tenths of a mile, the creek turns west for a few tenths of a mile before turning north, passing between Focht Hill and Granite Hill.
 It then turns north-northeast for several tenths of a mile before receiving an unnamed tributary from the left and turning east-northeast.
 The creek then turns north for a short distance, receiving an unnamed tributary from the right before turning west-northwest and receiving another unnamed tributary from the right.

 It then heads in a westerly direction for several tenths of a mile before crossing Interstate 78 and entering Bethlehem, where it receives another unnamed tributary from the right.
 Here, the creek continues flowing west, entering a deep, very narrow valley and passing near several railroad lines.
 It then turns west-northwest for several tenths of a mile before turning north for several tenths of a mile.
 At this point it receives an unnamed tributary from the right and passes by the southwestern corner of Green Hill before turning west and reaching its confluence with Saucon Creek.

 East Branch Saucon Creek joins Saucon Creek 0.40 mi upstream of its mouth.